-So many breaches lately – its becoming hard to keep up.
-Here’s a quick summary of some data breaches from recent months.
+So many recent data breaches – its becoming hard to keep up.
+Here’s a quick summary of some data breaches.
 There are many more where this came from, and the full list of known breaches can be found at these sites:

-On March 30th, an incident was detected where a subset of Epsilon clients’ customer data were exposed by an unauthorized entry into Epsilon’s email system.
+On March 30th, a security incident was detected where a subset of Epsilon clients’ customer data were exposed by an unauthorized entry into Epsilon’s email system.

 Customers of Walgreens, Best Buy, Citigroup and several other major US companies were affected, as all of these companies use Epsilon services for email campaigns.